Matt Parker: Career

 Together with another YouTube mathematics populariser, Vi Hart, Parker won the 2018 Communications Award of the Joint Policy Board for Mathematics for "communicating the excitement of mathematics to a worldwide audience through YouTube videos, TV and radio appearances, book and newspaper writings, and stand-up comedy".

 Parker hosts two podcasts.
-The newer of the two, A Podcast of Unnecessary Detail., is co-hosted with Helen Arney and Steve Mould; the three also perform as the comedy troupe Festival of the Spoken Nerd, and have a stage show titled An Evening of Unnecessary Detail, from which the podcast derives its name.
+The newer of the two, A Podcast of Unnecessary Detail, is co-hosted with Helen Arney and Steve Mould; the three also perform as the comedy troupe Festival of the Spoken Nerd, and have a stage show titled An Evening of Unnecessary Detail, from which the podcast derives its name.
 In the podcast, each of the hosts brings a topic, usually maths or science related, which they explain to the audience.
-The first series of six episodes aired during September, 2020 as a way for the troupe to continue to perform their show during the COVID-19 pandemic.
+The first series of six episodes aired during September 2020 as a way for the troupe to continue to perform their show during the COVID-19 pandemic.
 A second series of twelve episodes aired during 2022.
 The older podcast is A Problem Squared, which is formatted as an advice-based podcast, and is co-hosted with author, comedian, and TV presenter Bec Hill.
 In A Problem Squared, each cohost presents a problem submitted by listeners, which they attempt to exhaustively solve via their own research, sometimes bringing in special guests.
 New episodes aired monthly from November 2019, to January 2022, and then semimonthly starting in March 2022.

+Parker acted as a counting agent (observer) for Count Binface's candidacy at the 2024 UK general election, as well as creating graphics for Binface's election pamphlet.

 Awards

 Parker was awarded the 2020 IMA-LMS Christopher Zeeman Medal in recognition of his "excellence in the communication of mathematics".
 The award citation highlights work on YouTube, his books, Think Maths, Maths Inspiration, MathsJam, Maths Gear, and his work in broadcast media.

-On 15 August 2024, the main-belt asteroid 314159 Mattparker (Note: 314159 are the first six digits of Pi.) was named in his honour.
+On 15 August 2024, the main-belt asteroid 314159 Mattparker (3.14159 being the starting digits of pi) was named in his honour.
 The citation highlights Parker's biennial "Pi Day challenges", stating that they have helped to popularise mathematics.